StilleStorm/PolygonSum/README.md

 # PolygonSum
-function sums area and perimeter of a polygon
+function that sums area and perimeter of a polygon

+Crated for MITx - 6.00.1x on edX course